Caching System¶

 Limitations and Caveats¶

-External writes are not detected¶
+External writes ARE detected¶

 Warmup covers CLAS, INTF, and FUGR only¶